 Slovenia is seriously one of the most insanely beautiful countries in Central Europe.
+It’s located in central and Southeast Europe touching the Alps and bordering the Mediterranean Sea.

 It’s located between the Alps and the Adriatic and is probably best is known for its mountains, ski resorts and picturesque lakes.